VishalGowthaman/Experiment-2--Implementation-of-Perceptron/README.md

 ![accuracy](https://user-images.githubusercontent.com/93427208/229997571-147e8a06-5c81-4edc-8236-ecfd4e56ebc6.png)

 ## Result:
-Thus a perceptron for classification is implemented using python
+Thus a perceptron for classification is implemented using python.